How working with an NHS trust and council helps a Lifeways service in Portsmouth deliver top-notch support

 “The advantage of being in a partnership like this is to be able to share ideas and to learn from each other,” adds Gina.

 Alac Pengelly, Lifeways’ Southern Regional Operations Director, says: “We continue to form a strong relationship with the Portsmouth City Council and the Solent NHS Trust and very much value their input in helping us to provide more extraordinary support for the individuals who live there.”

 Across the UK, Lifeways’ 11,000-strong team of professionals provide extraordinary support for adults in the community.

 We support adults living with diverse and complex needs.
 These needs include learning disabilities, autism, mental health conditions, acquired brain injuries, and physical disabilities.

-Please note: The image above this article is for illustrative purposes only.
+Please note: The image at the top of this article is for illustrative purposes only.
 The photo was taken before the COVID-19 pandemic, and does not depict anyone mentioned in this article.More news and events